EmanueleFrancazi/IGB-and-Normalization/README.md

 pip install --upgrade -r requirements.txt
 ```

+The `datasets` library is required when experimenting with the Tiny ImageNet dataset.
+Install it via `pip install datasets`.

 ## Running the Code

+The provided loaders support MNIST, CIFAR10, CIFAR100, and Tiny ImageNet.

 Depending on the type of experiment you want to perform, there are two main approaches: